-More than a million Michigan residents have already obtained their Concealed Pistol License (“CPL”).
+More than a million Michigan residents have already obtained their Concealed Pistol License in Michigan (“CPL”).
 One reason so many Michiganders have decided to exercise their Second Amendment rights is that since 2001, Michigan has been a “shall issue” state.
 This means that with few exceptions, all Michigan citizens have a right to conceal carry.

-How to Obtain a CPL
+How to Obtain a Concealed Pistol License in Michigan (CLP)

 To obtain a CPL, you must file an application with the county clerk where you reside.
 This application can be downloaded from the State Police website but should not be signed until you file it.
 You will then be placed under oath by the clerk and sign your application in their presence.
 You must also pay a $100 filing fee and have your fingerprints taken, which should cost an additional $15.